RebelToolbox/RebelDocumentation/tutorials/scripting/c_sharp/c_sharp_style_guide.rst

 Language specification
 ----------------------

-Godot currently uses **C# version 7.0** in its engine and example source code.
+Rebel Engine currently uses **C# version 7.0** in its engine and example source code.
 So, before we move to a newer version, care must be taken to avoid mixing language features only available in C# 7.1 or later.